Katarzyna (Kasia) Szymanska

 Harvard University

-Frequently Asked Questions about Katarzyna (Kasia) Szymanska
+Frequently asked questions about Katarzyna (Kasia) Szymanska

 What company does Katarzyna (Kasia) Szymanska work for?

-Katarzyna (Kasia) Szymanska works for Maine Department Of Agriculture, Conservation & Forestry
+Katarzyna (Kasia) Szymanska works for Maine Department of Agriculture, Conservation & Forestry.

 What schools did Katarzyna (Kasia) Szymanska attend?